 Brandl sits in his sauna of a food truck all day from Tuesday to Friday in Bushwick and, on Saturdays, he sets up shop at the Bronx Night Market in Fordham Plaza.
 Sunday is his sole day of true rest, with Monday set aside for shopping and repairs.

 It may sound like a sweaty slog, but Brandl’s attitude— albeit, a few months into the experience—is upbeat.

 “Some vendors think [food trucks] are a huge pain in the ass,” Brandl said “And yeah, I have another vehicle now, but as far as it goes, that’s the only annoyance.
 Working with the truck is great.
 I like the freedom to move, not have to be locked down to a brick and mortar, where in New York you’re paying a ton and you’re trapped.”

 I asked Brandl about the prospect of serving beef briskets, and while doubtful about the feasibility of the idea, he didn’t rule it out.
 More certain is the prospect of adding tacos to his menu, which he says will likely replace the chicken & waffles currently on the menu.
-The “waffles,” by the way, are sculpted with his own mac n cheese and aught to be tried, so get them while supplies last.
+The “waffles,” by the way, are sculpted with his own mac n cheese; get them while supplies last.

 Catch Rib in a Cup from Tuesday to Friday, 1pm – 9pm at Dekalb and Wyckoff and Saturday’s at the Bronx Night Market in Fordham Plaza.
 You’ll have to fend for yourself on Sundays.